luistar/studeo/README.md

   * username: **moderator** password: **moderator**

 #Contribution guidelines
 Please, write comments, commit messages and variable/table/column names in English!
+Issues can be submitted in italian, too.